rte-france/rte-france.github.io/hades2/configuration/ADNLoadFlowParameters.md

 The `oldJacobian` property is an optional property that defines the way to generate the Jacobian matrix.
 Use `false` to have a human readable Jacobian matrix or `true` to increase performances.
 The default value of this parameter is `false`.

+## reactiveCapabilityCurveWithMoreThanSixPoints
+The `reactiveCapabilityCurveWithMoreThanSixPoints` property is an optional property that defines how will be handled reactive capability curve with more than six points during an Hades2 Loadflow.
+Its possible values are:
+- `INFINITE_DIAGRAM`: these curves are imported as infinite diagrams
+- `MIN_MAX_POINTS_DIAGRAM`: these curves are imported as four-points diagram with extreme values of the real curve
+- `THROW_EXCEPTION`: an exception is thrown when this kind of curves is defined in the network

+The default value of this parameter is `INFINITE_DIAGRAM`.

+## remoteVoltage
+The `remoteVoltage` property is an optional property that defines if remote voltage regulation will be used during the Hades2 loadflow or not.
+The default value of this parameter is `true`.

 ## slackNodeDeterminationMode
 The `slackNodeDeterminationMode` property is an optional property that defines the voltage range in which the slack node can be chosen.
 The default value of this parameter is `BILAN_400`.
 The supported values for this parameter are: